TheRealKwabena/MonkeyCar/README.md

 ## Project Desription
 ### :bulb: What did we make?

-Our goal was to create a web-based application similar to [Scratch](https://scratch.mit.edu) that teaches children how to code.
-However, unlike Scratch, MONKEyCAR (the name of our application) will work with the real smart-car, which will perform the actions that the child “programmed” in our app, such as "Move 10 steps forward".
+The goal was to create a web-based application similar to [Scratch](https://scratch.mit.edu) that teaches children how to code.
+However, unlike Scratch, MONKEyCAR (the name of my application) will work with the real smart-car, which will perform the actions that the child “programmed” in our app, such as "Move 10 steps forward".

 <img width="415" alt="Screenshot 2022-05-25 at 19 36 09" src="https://user-images.githubusercontent.com/78755376/170335429-d73501ee-811c-49df-b4c6-d1490704640a.png" align="left">
 <img width="315" alt="Screenshot 2022-05-25 at 19 39 39 copy" src="https://user-images.githubusercontent.com/78755376/170335858-2728d6b4-0395-4e51-bcf2-ef1171468f89.png">